 5. Mr. Rebates

-This site works muck like Big Crumbs and Ebates.
+This site works much like Big Crumbs and Ebates.
 The stores listed on the site pay Mr. Rebates a commission when you shop online from a link on the Mr. Rebates site.
-Mr. Rebates than shares that commission with you.
+Mr. Rebates then shares that commission with you.

 The key is to shop around.
-Mr. Rebates my offer stores that the other sites do not, or the cash back percentage could be different from one site to the next.
-There is a lot of overlap, but you’ll also find some better deals depending on the online retailer.
+Mr. Rebates may offer stores that the other sites do not, or the cashback percentage could be different from one site to the next.
+There is a lot of overlap, but you'll also find some better deals depending on the online retailer.
 The key is to check out each of these sites before making a buying decision.